cantellir/laravel-api-auth/README.md

 # laravel-api-auth
-Pratical step-by-step how to do a REST API in Laravel 5.5 with authentication by email and password using Laravel Passport (OAuth 2.0)
+Pratical step-by-step how to do a RESTful API in Laravel 5.5 with authentication by email and password using Laravel Passport (OAuth 2.0)

 ### Prerequisites
 * Apache
 * PHP
 * Composers
 * [Laravel new app created](https://github.com/cantellir/laravel-new-app)

-* Configured database
+### Initial notes
+The project in this repo contains all the steps finalized

 ### Step 1 - Add Laravel Passport to composer.json
-In the project dir, run on terminal
+In the project dir run
 ```
 composer require laravel/passport
 ```